f418me/pyalby/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-The python library pyalby contains all the methods for accessing [alby](https://guides.getalby.com/developer-guide/v/alby-wallet-api/) API.
+The python library pyalby contains methods for accessing [Alby](https://guides.getalby.com/developer-guide/v/alby-wallet-api/) API.
 The main purpose of this library is to provide a simple way to interact with the alby API when using python.
-The purpose is to provide a simple way to interact with the alby API when using python.
+The purpose is to provide a simple way to interact with the Alby API when using python.
 The library is designed to be simple to use and easy to understand.
 It is built on top of the requests library and provides a simple way to interact with the alby API.

 Note:
-Custodial Wallets are not recommended for the use of high-value transactions and storing large amounts.
+Custodial Wallets are not recommended for the use of storing large amounts.
 This library is for experimental purposes in the area of micro-payments.
-Use at your own risk.
+Use it at your own risk.
-This library is not a replacement for the official alby API documentation.
+This library is not a replacement for the official Alby API documentation.
 It is recommended to read the official documentation before using this library.

 <!-- GETTING STARTED -->